Jacob Willie

 Brief biography

-I completed a five-year study programme (master of engineering) in forestry and wildlife at the University of Dschang, Cameroon.
-I initially joined PGS in Cameroon in March 2006 as a master’s student and studied the impact of village hunting on duikers at the northern periphery of the Dja Reserve.
-After graduating from the University of Dschang in March 2007, I immediately returned to PGS as a volunteer where I implemented ecological survey studies, collected, processed and analysed data, conducted training workshops with local communities, and wrote a report summarizing research results.
+I completed a five-year study program (Master of Engineering) in forestry and wildlife at the University of Dschang, Cameroon.
+I initially joined the Antwerp Zoo Projet Grands Singes (PGS) in Cameroon in March 2006 as a master’s student and studied the impact of village hunting on duikers at the northern periphery of the Dja Reserve.
+After graduating from the University of Dschang in March 2007, I immediately returned to PGS as a volunteer where I implemented ecological survey studies, collected, processed and analyzed data, conducted training workshops with local communities, and wrote a report summarizing research results.
 My progressively responsible experience culminated in the role of Research Coordinator in March 2009.
 In addition, I registered at Ghent University, Belgium, as a PhD student.
 From 2007 to 2011, I collected a substantial amount of data, part of which were used for my PhD.
 I conducted field work in Cameroon until 2011, and then moved to Belgium, where I finalized and defended my PhD thesis in November 2012.
-For my PhD, I studied the ecological drivers of understory herbaceous plants in tropical forest settings and the use of these plants by western lowland gorillas.
+For my PhD, I studied the ecological drivers of understory herbaceous plants in a tropical forest and the use of these plants by western lowland gorillas.
 From late 2012 to late 2018, I split my time between Belgium and Africa.
-During that time I have conducted additional field work in Cameroon and DR Congo.
-I am now primarily based in Belgium where I keep fulfilling my responsibilities as Research Coordinator.
+During that time, I have conducted additional field work in Cameroon and DR Congo.
+I am now primarily based in Belgium with occasional field trips to DR Congo.

 Extra activities